 Moon Phases and Field Rotation: The Moon phases and its apparent orientation for any observer on any place on earth, as shown in my model, can not be explained by the Flat Earth model.
 They have no relations to the flat earth sun too, so the moon has to have "its own light".
 My model can predict this observations for any place on earth by using the Heliocentric model.

 There are no known physical laws that can bend light in a gas so much and in this exact fashion to produce the real observations as shown in this Model.
-There are an infinte number of possible lightray paths that could be choosen to model the bent light.
-There is no physical cause to choose a specific one.
-So this Model chooses Bezier curves to model the light rays.
+There are an infinte number of possible lightray paths that could be choosen to model the light bending.
+The correct one would have the one that matches observations in any altitide too.
+This is not modeled correctly.
+So this Model chooses Bezier curves to model the light rays only for observers on sea level.
 The Bezier control points can be adjusted with the magenta slider.
 The smaller RayParam ist, the stronger the curve, the bigger RayParam, the smoother the curve.

 No South-Pole: The Southpole makes serius problems.
 There can be no Southpole Star, because on the Flat Earth Model this star has to be smeared around the whole border of the Flat Earth.